Good conversations between doctor and patient are good for the patient’s well-being

 |‘These are really badass people’: Grad finds her calling in nursing

 For example, guidelines have changed and we don’t offer annual Pap smears for women.
 Instead, certain age groups are screened every three years and others not at all.
 Same goes for ECGs (electrocardiograms).
 This test isn’t useful in routine checkups for people without heart disease risk factors or family history.
-In fact, an ECG sometimes show commonly found and harmless abnormalities, leading to undue anxiety, further testing and treatments.
+In fact, an ECG sometimes shows commonly found and harmless abnormalities, leading to undue anxiety, further testing and treatments.

 I always encourage patients to come in for an annual health visit to discuss questions or concerns.

-It’s human nature to want a quick fix but sometimes evidence shows this isn’t the best way forward.
+It’s human nature to want a quick fix, but sometimes evidence shows this isn’t the best way forward.

 The overuse of antibiotics is another good example.
 Family doctors see a lot of parents bringing in their kids complaining of painful ear infections.
 Most ear infections are caused by viruses, not bacteria.
 But ‘just in case,’ it has become habit to prescribe antibiotics, which are only effective against bacteria.
-This doesn’t help our patients and, in fact, pain-relieving over-the-counter medications can better ease the child’s pain.
+This doesn’t help our patients, and, in fact, pain-relieving over-the-counter medications can better ease the child’s pain.

 In these situations, where doing a test or treatment can cause more harm than good, I try to reassure my patients through a good conversation.

 There’s a significant body of evidence behind the power of communication.
 Good conversations between doctor and patient are good for the patient’s well-being.
 When patients feel their doctor has communicated well with them, they report a better understanding of their health problems and treatment plan.